 My Favorite Sites With Free Halloween Machine Embroidery Designs

-I’ve also put the link to the site in the heading of each section.
-Click that underlined link to be taken directly to the site offering the download.
+I’ve also put the site link in each section’s heading.
+Click that underlined link to be taken directly to the download site.

 Without a doubt, this is my favorite site to download free Halloween machine embroidery patterns!

 There is a large selection, there’s no limit to the number of downloads, and you don’t have to give any personal information.
-Plus, the designs are really cute and will appeal to lots of demographics!
+Plus, the designs are cute and will appeal to many demographics!

 The decorative “Spooky” design that I stitched on the towel for my image pictures is from here!